fsprojects/MarkerClustering/readme.md

 **Installation**

-* The latest version of MarkerClusterung is available on [NuGet](https://www.nuget.org/packages/MarkerClustering).
+* The latest version of MarkerClustering is available on [NuGet](https://www.nuget.org/packages/MarkerClustering).

 **Usage**